OU, OSU presidents to discuss returning to campus after COVID-19 on next 'Let's Talk'

-Oklahoma State University President Burns Hargis and University of Oklahoma President Joe Herroz Jr. will be the guests on the next Tulsa World Let’s Talk virtual town hall.
+Oklahoma State University President Burns Hargis and University of Oklahoma President Joe Harroz Jr. will be the guests on the next Tulsa World Let’s Talk virtual town hall.

 The town hall will be videotaped Tuesday and posted on the Tulsa World’s Facebook page and website Wednesday morning.